-I want to mention briefly strata company funds.
 Two main funds are associated with strata schemes.
 The first is mandatory and is the fund for administrative expenses; the second fund is the reserve fund and is not mandatory.
-These funds are important because they are how the strata company gets money to operate effectively.
-I will not comment on these further, as I suspect that others will.
+These funds are important because they show how the strata company gets money to operate effectively.

+2.4.6.1 Strata Managers

-Proprietors can, of course, seek professional assistance with the management of a scheme.
+Proprietors can seek professional assistance with the management of a scheme.
 A professional strata manager will generally assist the strata company and usually its strata council to manage the scheme.
-However, even where a professional strata manager is engaged, the responsibility for complying with the Strata Titles Act remains with each individual owner.
-Part IV of the Strata Titles Act, which is entitled "Management", relates to the internal management of a strata scheme by the proprietors.
-The management provisions of the Strata Titles Act do not relate to management by external strata managers.
-I really have nothing further to say on professional strata managers, because, on one view, they do not really relate to the operation of the Strata Titles Act as such but are simply providing a service to consumers.
-Certainly it is hoped that as part of that service they will have a reasonable understanding of the Strata Titles Act.
-I will leave any further comments to the other presenters our Torrens system; provided an overview of what strata schemes are; and made it clear that the responsibility for the management of strata schemes and survey-strata schemes lies in the first instance with the lot proprietors.
+However, even where a professional strata manager is engaged, the responsibility for complying with the Act remains with each individual owner.

+Part IV for the Act, which is entitled "Management", relates to the internal management of a strata scheme by the proprietors.
+The management provisions of the Act do not relate to management by external strata managers.

+I really have nothing further to say on professional strata managers, because, on one view, they do not really relate to the operation of the Act as such but are simply providing a service to consumers.
+Certainly it is hoped that as part of that service they will have a reasonable understanding of the Act.

-As a penultimate task I would like to recap on what has been covered.
-Hopefully, what has gone before has explained briefly what the Torrens system is and what its advantages are; explained what a green title obtained under our current system is; explained how strata titles are incorporated into
+Hopefully, what has gone before has explained briefly what the Torrens system is and what its advantages are; explained what a green title obtained under our current system is; explained how strata titles are incorporated into our Torrens system; provided an overview of what strata schemes are; and made it clear that the responsibility for the management of strata schemes and survey-strata schemes lies in the first instance with the lot proprietors.

-I would like to take the short time that I have left to paraphrase some of the comments in the conclusion section of the written submission that the Department of Land Administration has made to the committee.
-First, the consideration of the potential risks posed to consumers in Western Australia by the current absence of regulation of the strata management industry is a worthwhile exercise.
+I would like to paraphrase some of the comments in the conclusion section of the written submission that the Department of Land Administration has made to the committee.

+The consideration of the potential risks posed to consumers in Western Australia by the current absence of regulation of the strata management industry is a worthwhile exercise.
 It has obviously been thought necessary in New South Wales to regulate such risks.

 The responsibility for management of strata schemes lies with each individual lot proprietor in a scheme.
 The strata management industry is engaged in the supply of services to a specific group of consumers.
-The groundswell of popular opinion is that the Strata Titles Act, as it stands, is a complex piece of legislation.
-With one minor exception, the Strata Titles Act does not really deal with external management.
-If the regulation of one particular type of service to consumers, namely that of professional strata management, is to take place, the Strata Titles Act is probably not the proper place to provide consumer protection in relation to the supply of strata management services to the public.
+The groundswell of popular opinion is that the Act, as it stands, is a complex piece of legislation.
+With one minor exception, the Act does not really deal with external management.

+If the regulation of one particular type of service to consumers, namely that of professional strata management, is to take place, the Act is probably not the proper place to provide consumer protection in relation to the supply of strata management services to the public.